jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 ## Input to the Experiment experiment

-Input to this experiment are from string text of the adaptsegmentstests.
+Input to this experiment is just string text 'startadaptsegmentstests'.

-The experiment input is defined in the class [ExerimentRequestMessage](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/Team_UnitTestAS_CC/Source/MyCloudProjectSample/MyCloudProject.Common/ExerimentRequestMessage.cs) which takes in the experiment details along with the names of the input sequences file and the testing sequences file.
+The experiment input is defined in the class [ExerimentRequestMessage](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/Team_UnitTestAS_CC/Source/MyCloudProjectSample/MyCloudProject.Common/ExerimentRequestMessage.cs) which takes in the experiment details along with the names of the input file.

 ~~~csharp
 public interface IExerimentRequestMessage